uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 ## `pip install datatc`
 Could data traffic control save you time interacting with your data files?
 Install it and give it a whirl!

-`pip install datatc`

-You can also find the full documentation on [readthedocs.io](https://data-traffic-control.readthedocs.io/)
+You can find the full documentation on [readthedocs.io](https://data-traffic-control.readthedocs.io/)